URGENT: Help Stop HR 2289, Cell Tower Antennas Everywhere

 In addition to HR 2289, the E&C Committee voted UNANIMOUSLY to advance 6 other bills that would speed the deployment of wireless infrastructure.

-HR 1343, 1588, 1665, 1681, and 1731 would help speed the deployment of communications facilities (including wireless) on federal lands, which include National Forests, National Parks, wilderness areas, and federal property in communities throughout the country.
+- Amend HR 1343, 1588, 1665, 1681, and 1731, which would help speed the deployment of communications facilities (including wireless) on federal lands, including National Forests, National Parks, wilderness areas, and federal property in communities throughout the country.
 See our letter of 11/26/25 to E&C Committee leadership to AMEND these bills.

-HR 6046 the Broadband and Telecommunications RAIL Act would speed deployment of communications facilities in public rights-of-way that cross railway corridors and in railway rights-of-way.
+- Amend HR 6046 the Broadband and Telecommunications RAIL Act, which would speed deployment of communications facilities in public rights-of-way that cross railway corridors and in railway rights-of-way.
 The bill also authorizes a power grab by FCC, usurping authority from the Federal Railroad Administration, even though the bill has not been referred to the Transportation & Infrastructure (T&I) Committee in the House, which has jurisdiction over FRA.
-See our letter of 11/26/25 to T&I and E&C Committee leadership to AMEND these bills
+See our letter of 11/26/25 to T&I and E&C Committee leadership to AMEND these bills.

 Additional resources: